World Journalism Education Council (WJEC)

 5.2.5 Should there be a vacancy on the Steering Committee, the slot shall be filled at the next meeting of the General Assembly.

-5.2.6 The Steering Committee shall make its decisions by a majority vote.
+5.2.6 The Steering Committee shall take its decisions by a majority vote.
 In the event of a tie on a particular matter, the Chair shall cast the deciding vote.

 5.3.1 Candidates for the Chair shall be nominated at least two months in advance of the General Assembly, nominations to be endorsed by the organization which the candidate represents.
 Nominees shall submit a statement at least one month before the General Assembly, outlining their plans for WJEC activities and administration for the next three-year period.